If you eat bacon, you might want to know about its cancer dangers due to nitrites! Know the research and risks. Read on…

 Ari actually called these headaches “migraines” – because he said the pain in his head was so strong.

 I wondered if the bacon and headaches were linked.
-I had remembered reading that Nitrates can cause migraines.

 As an experiment, I told Ari to stop eating bacon.
 Sure enough, as soon as Ari ditched the bacon, the headaches completely stopped.